Gitpod-Samples/.github/CONTRIBUTING.md

 We celebrate that every person brings a unique perspective and experience to the community.

-Before reporting any issues or pull requests, please read through this document to ensure we have all the information to respond effectively to your contribution.
+Before reporting any issues or pull requests, please read through this document 🙌

 ## Submit a new demo or tutorial using Gitpod